This post may contain affiliate links, please see the privacy policy for details.

 Since these are Easter sugar cookies you might like to go with the Easter theme.
 Consider an egg-shaped cookie cutter or a simply bunny-shaped one.
 Stars, flowers, crosses, and lambs are more cookie cutter ideas to choose from.
 Else you could simply cut them into circles, since the decorative sprinkles will make them Easter-ish.

-Using vanilla to flavour the Easter sugar cookies works well and everyone loves vanilla.
-However, if you want to experiment with different flavours that’s also fine.
+Using vanilla to flavor the Easter sugar cookies works well and everyone loves vanilla.
+However, if you want to experiment with different flavors that’s also fine.
 Swap the vanilla extract for almond extract or orange extract if you like.
 You can do this both for the cookies and also for the icing.
-Or you could use one flavour for the cookies and another for the icing, as you prefer.
+Or you could use one flavor for the cookies and another for the icing, as you prefer.

 Ingredients